 Lunch at Cafe Orleans or Rancho del Zocalo

 Depending on when your Indy FastPass is available, you’ll be doing that either before or after lunch.
 No matter what, it won’t be far away from lunch.
-We recommend Cafe Orleans, as eating out by the river wonderful.
+We recommend Cafe Orleans, as eating out by the river is wonderful.
 Start with the Pommes Frites, share a Monte Cristo and then finish with the delicious Mickey Beignets.

 If you want a (slightly) cheaper option then we recommend Rancho del Zocalo or the French Market for a counter-service option.
 Rancho del Zocalo serves Mexican food while French Market is Creole inspired.
-There’s also the corn dog option or a classic Disneyland chimichanga but we prefer going some place to relax and sit down for a while.
+There’s also the corn dog option or a classic Disneyland Chimichanga but we prefer going some place to relax and sit down for a while.